FlorianMaak/p0weruser/README.md

 * Advanced Comments
 * Desktop Notifications
 * Filter-Labels
+* TinEye Imagesearch
 * Integration of [Rene8888s repost-check](https://rep0st.rene8888.at)
 * Automated text recognition
 * Integration of [pr0p0ll.com](https://pr0p0ll.com)
 * Mark viewed posts
+* c0mmunityrat notifications

 ## Instructions / Controls
 Help and instructions can be found on this repositorys [wiki-pages](https://github.com/FlorianMaak/p0weruser/wiki).

 ## Installation
-Just install Tapermonkey and install the script by a simple click on one of the following urls:
+Just install Tampermonkey and install the script by a simple click on one of the following urls:

 ### Release